Menu

 Recent and ongoing instructions include:

-• Advising the incoming Sporting Director of a Premier League Football Club on the share scheme provisions of his services contract.
+• Advising the incoming Sporting Director of a Premier League Football Club on the £35 million share scheme provisions of his services contract.

 • Representing the directors of a special purpose vehicle incorporated to bring proceedings against a Bulgarian property developer who resisted a hostile boardroom takeover.